bobomatic/translator/README.md

 # translator
-translates text files into any language (ISO 639-1)
+Translates text files into any language (ISO 639-1).
+Output is another text file.

+Uses translate.
+The default settings are: lang_from = autodetect.
+Provider = mymemory.

+User selects text file and output language using tkinter interface.